LAINTYPES: Good enough descriptive types for Common Lisp

 ; however `(foo 20)` has type `string`.

-i.e. "this does not typecheck"Similar to Rust's usage such a function will never return in standard cases.
+!stands forFaili.e. "this does not typecheck"Similar to Rust's usage such a function will never return in standard cases.

-is printed even when admitting foo
+The type of bar is printed even when admitting foo because its type changes.

 A function failing its typecheck is still admitted (perhaps unless an option is set), to preserve as much of standard CL behaviour as possible, we aim to be descriptive not prescriptive.
 The error will persist on screen until it is fixed by the programmer or hidden using some mechanism.